viviRbi/DigitalOceanBankingSystem/readme.md

 About this project:

-1. There is 7 tables, 8 java packages and 12 test cases for register validation.
+1. There is 7 tables, 3 user define functions, 3 trigger functions inside the database, together with 8 java packages and 12 test cases in the IDE.
 This project touches all the user stories and requirements.

 2. About the database, the 7 tables are: customer, employee, bank account, applied bank account, transaction, pending transaction and transaction name.